MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/update-table-command.md

 ms.topic: reference
 ms.date: 01/25/2024
 ---
-# Update table (preview)
+# .update table command (preview)

 The `.update table` command performs data updates in a specified table by deleting and appending data atomically.
-You can delete up to 5 million records.

 > [!NOTE]
+> You can delete up to 5 million records.
+>
 > This command is unrecoverable.

 ## Permissions